 There are three Bi-County improvement projects that will benefit both Orange and Riverside Counties.
-These projects include: the SR-241/SR-91 Tolled Express Connector and a Sixth Lane Addition (SR-241 to SR-71).
-The total cost for the projects is expected to be more than \$380 million (in 2022 dollars, or as noted).
+These projects include: the SR-241/SR-91 Tolled Express Connector, Eastbound Corridor Operations Project (SR-241 to SR-71), and 91 Westbound Improvements (SR-241 to SR-71).
+The total cost for the projects is expected to be more than \$380 million (in 2023 dollars, or as noted).